Bill Cowher: Coaching philosophy and legacy

 Much like his mentor Marty Schottenheimer, Cowher believed in a strong defense with an emphasis on special teams performance, complimented by a strong running game on offense.
-Unlike the conservative Schottenheimer, however, Cowher was known to take more risks, including going for it on fourth down, such as his first game as a head coach against the Houston Oilers when he had punter Mark Royals throw a fake punt to Warren Williams and putting the Steelers near the goal line.
+Unlike the conservative Schottenheimer, however, Cowher was known to take more risks, including going for it on fourth down, such as his first game as a head coach against the Houston Oilers when he had punter Mark Royals throw a fake punt to Warren Williams, putting the Steelers near the goal line.

 Unlike the stoic Noll, Cowher was known to be more fiery and emotional, specifically with his jaw line when he was angry and being known as "the Chin".
 This was exemplified in a 1995 game against the Minnesota Vikings when the referees mistakenly penalized the Steelers for 12 men on the field following a missed field goal.
 The Vikings made the subsequent rekick despite Cowher's protests that they had the regulated 11 players on the field, and stuffed an "all-22" photo as proof into referee Gordon McCarter's pocket, leading to a $7,500 fine by the NFL for Cowher putting his hands on an official.
 Cowher is also known for being a vocal supporter of the coaching profession in general and was upset that the Indianapolis Colts hired former center Jeff Saturday as interim head coach in 2022 despite having no coaching experience above the high school level and the team having several assistants already on the staff with previous head coaching experience.